creative-berserkers/multiobserve/README.md

 Simple library to deeply observe objects.
 Note that this is still very unstable.

+It can be used client side but require Object.observe to be implemented.

 For example, if we have following object that we want to observe:

 ```js